Skip to main content

 Your aged care provider is required to help you understand your rights before you begin receiving services.

-If you want to speak with someone other than your provider, you can get independent advice, we call this advocacy.
+If you want to speak with someone other than your provider, you can get independent advice, which we call advocacy.
 In New South Wales you can speak with an advocate about your rights by calling Seniors Rights Service on 02 9281 3600.

-In other states, call or visit the Older Persons Advocacy Network website to find your state’s local advocacy service.
+In other states, call 1800 700 600 or visit the Older Persons Advocacy Network website to find your state’s local advocacy service.

 What should I do if I have concerns?